-Beginning in November through the following April with weather permitting, the memory zones will be activated by various artists: performance artists, poets, musicians, installation artists, and educational theater troupes signing up to use the space.
-Programming, developed by our performance curator, Dr. Ildiko Meny, will generate a link from the past to the present, sponsoring new conversations about freedom, civic courage, and the meaning of citizenship in a civil society.
-The performance art program addresses human rights history and draws new relationships between how the past informs the present and prepares us for the future.
-Performances will occur in public spaces as well as online, attract local as well as international audiences.
-These events, actual and virtual, will be recorded and reviewed on the project blog and uploaded to the Smartphone app.
-See calendar postings for specific dates and times.
-Primarily orchestrated by Austrian artists, international artists whose work is related to a particular aspect of The Vienna Project, may also apply to use the space.
+Beginning in November 2013 up to the following September 2014, the 38 Memory Spaces were activated for ten full months by various artists: performance artists, poets, musicians, installation artists, and movement troupes contracting to use the space for a public performance.
+Programming, developed by our performance curator, Dr. Ildiko Meny, generated a link from the past to the present, sponsoring new conversations about memory, civic courage, and the meaning of citizenship in a civil society.
+The performance art program addressed human rights history and drew new relationships between how the past informs the present and prepares us for the future.
+Performances occurred in public spaces as well as online, attracting local as well as international audiences.
+These events, actual and virtual, were recorded and posted on Facebook, reviewed on the project blog, and uploaded to the Smartphone app.
+Primarily orchestrated by Austrian artists,NGO’s and international artists whose work is related to a particular aspect of The Vienna Project, were also invited to use the space.

-25.November-10.December “Hair-Code” online exhibition curated by Ildiko Meny
+25.November-10.December 2013 “Hair-Code” online exhibition curated by Ildiko Meny

 Hairstyle, Haircut and “Hair-code” are undergoing various changes and trends within history.
 To wear long or short hair, beards or braids is connected to social changes, religion, religious rituals or simply by the availability of means to cut and dress.
 When Prussian male soldiers cut their braids off due to a new order, the saying “ this is an old braid” refers to the “change of style” since then.
 Both sexes, male and female used to have long or short hair within different historic periods and cultures.
 Consequently the social pressure to wear a certain hairstyle or to even have cut peoples hair when incarcerated can be seen a violent act against personal rights.
 When women or children are beaten up, men often violently tear and hold them on their hair.
 The Vienna Memory Project commemorates violent acts and murder and therefore we commemorate the people, who before loosing their lives in concentration camps had their hair shaved to be humiliated.
 Participants: Dwora Fried-Dreilinger, Nora Jacobs, Ethan Shoshan, Sonya Rapoport, Jody Wood, Kirsten Marie Thingsten, Monkey Teeth, Anthony Wills Jr., Daniel Johnson, Donna Henes, Brenda Oelbaum, Jonathan Vaughan, Priscilla Otani, Pamela Simonton, Arlee Leonard, Naoe Suzuki, Moya Devine, Adrienne Outlaw, Harley Spiller, Susan Feldman, Marcia Pitch, T, Alyne, Elaine Alibrandi.